Healing Movement

 ABOUT ME

 I began teaching yoga asana in 1996 and served as faculty for Stony Brook University’s Center for Dance, Movement, and Somatic Learning from 2007-2012.
 Following 20 + years in the NYC dance and yoga community, I relocated with my family to the Catskill Region of New York State.
 In 2016, I founded The Yoga Space and served as Executive Director for a social impact, mission-driven, not-for-profit Arts Complex in Sullivan County, New York.
 In response to the growing needs of my family and community following the COVID pandemic, I returned to guiding movement-based practices full-time while pursuing certifications in yoga therapeutics and Trauma Sensitive Yoga through the Center for Trauma and Embodiment.
 Studios I love and call home are Kula Yoga Project and The Yoga Space Catskills.
-Current projects include an 8-week series in trauma-informed yoga serving survivors of domestic abuse, developing a wellness movement center on 41 acres of forest with a magical little stream running through it.
+Current projects include trauma-informed yoga for survivors of domestic abuse, and the development of a wellness movement center on 41 acres of forest with a magical little stream running through it.

 Certifications and degrees include: